h15200/notes/system-design.md

   - For example, if the "likes" service that tracks the number of likes is the issue, probably ok to prioritize `availability` and keep allowing users continue
   - for something like a bank statement, that's not the case

+### Consistency models

+1. Strictly Consistent (locks all other threads during reads and writes).
+Distributed systems are rarely strictly consistent
+2. Sequentially Consistent.
+Don't care about reads, but writes stall system and stays consistent.
+   Works well when there are more reads than writes
+3. FIFO (PRAM) Consistency - both reads and writes are not locked, ordering within one system is good, but not other systems
+4. Eventual Consistency - no ordering.
+On write, update the cache eventually

 ### Peer-to-peer networks

 - used often in file distribution systems